ZaeemYaseen/Hostel-Management-System-HMS-/README.md

 10. Visitor Record
 11. You can add any extra Module, if you want (Bonus)

-Domain:
+<br>Domain:
-Web based app or desktop- based app (choice).
+<br>Web based app or desktop- based app (choice).

-Database:
+<br>Database:
-Oracle Database (mandatory).
+<br>Oracle Database (mandatory).

 Guidelines:
-•	You are required to make a group of (three-five) members and submit group details on Google sheet.
+<br>•	You are required to make a group of (three-five) members and submit group details on Google sheet.
-•	You can add extra relevant features according to your requirements.
+<br>•	You can add extra relevant features according to your requirements.
-•	You will submit your project design procedure in multiple deliverables.
+<br>•	You will submit your project design procedure in multiple deliverables.
-•	Deliverable 1: Project Proposal  (deadline: 25-11-2022)
+<br>•	Deliverable 1: Project Proposal  (deadline: 25-11-2022)
-•	 Deliverable 2: ERD/EERD Design in hard form (deadline: 30-11-2022)
+<br>•	 Deliverable 2: ERD/EERD Design in hard form (deadline: 30-11-2022)
-•	 Deliverable 3: Submit Complete Project. (deadline: 09-12-2022)
+<br>•	 Deliverable 3: Submit Complete Project. (deadline: 09-12-2022)
-•	Viva date will be announced later.
+<br>•	Viva date will be announced later.
-•	Plagiarism in any deliverable will lead to F grade in particular lab
+<br>•	Plagiarism in any deliverable will lead to F grade in particular lab